apollographql/apollo-client/docs/source/essentials/local-state.md

 <h2 id="mutations">Updating local data</h2>

 There are two ways to perform mutations in `apollo-link-state`.
-The first way is directly writing to the cache by calling `cache.writeData` within an `ApolloConsumer` or `Query` component.
+The first way is directly writing to the cache by calling `client.writeData` within an `ApolloConsumer` or `Query` component.
 Direct writes are great for one-off mutations that don't depend on the data that's currently in the cache, such as writing a single value.
 The second way is creating a `Mutation` component with a GraphQL mutation that calls a client-side resolver.
 We recommend using resolvers if your mutation depends on existing values in the cache, such as adding an item to a list or toggling a boolean.
 You can think of direct writes like calling `setState`, whereas resolvers offer a bit more structure like Redux.
 Let's learn about both ways below!

 <h3 id="direct-writes">Direct writes</h3>